Gmanicus/Youtube-Tabs/README.md

 ![](icon.png)

 Currently being reviewed for the Chrome webstore.
 The download link will be posted here when available.
-As an alternative, clone the repo and load it as an unpacked extension via your ://extensions paage.
+As an alternative, clone the repo and load it as an unpacked extension via your ://extensions page.

 ## Add Tabs
 ![](https://i.imgur.com/pP4UMRx.gif)